Aaron-zheng/swift30days/README.md

 # Beginning Swift in 30 days

-This is Aaron from South of China - Guangzhou.
-I am a backend developer before and  learning Swift programming now.
+This is Aaron from south of China - Guangzhou.
+I am a backend developer and  learning Swift programming now.

 ## Reach me ##